 EU settlement scheme

-In response to the coronavirus pandemic and in the interests of protecting all users of council services, we are no longer able to offer the EUSS ID verification walk-in service.
+Due to coronavirus we are not able to make appointments for the EUSS ID verification walk-in service.

 Remember you can still verify your documents yourself.
 All you’ll need is a compatible Android phone, iPhone or tablet.
 This can be your own phone or tablet, or someone else’s.